WebStyleProduction24/msk-company23/wp-content/plugins/mailoptin/readme.txt

 The [Click Launch Trigger](https://mailoptin.io/click-launch/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) display optin forms when a link, button or image on your site is clicked.
 Useful for implementing content upgrades.

-[AdBlock Detection](https://mailoptin.io/adblock-detection-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) helps you detect users using AdBlocking software such as AdBlock Plus, uBlock Origin so you can display alternative content to them.
+[AdBlock Detection](https://mailoptin.io/adblock-detection-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) helps you detect users using AdBlocking software such as AdBlock Plus, uBlock Origin so you can display another content to them.

 The [Referrer Detection](https://mailoptin.io/referrer-detection/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) can automatically track sources of web traffic and create optin forms, call to actions and custom messages targeted from a specific traffic source